 The Federal Highway Administration (FHWA) and its predecessor agencies have been directly engaged in the location, design, and construction of public roads, giving access to and through the National Parks, the National Forests, and other areas within the Federal domain since 1905.
 The record of intergovernmental cooperation with the Federal Lands Management Agencies concerned has been outstanding to this day.

-In 1905, the same year the U.S. Forest Service was established, the Division of Tests of the Bureau of Chemistry and the Office of Public Road Inquiries in the U.S. Department of Agriculture were consolidated into the Office of Public Roads.
+In 1905, the same year the U.S. Forest Service (Forest Service) was established, the Division of Tests of the Bureau of Chemistry and the Office of Public Road Inquiries in the U.S. Department of Agriculture were consolidated into the Office of Public Roads.
 In spite of extremely limited staff and resources, immediate plans were made to offer a professional service in the area of road construction to other agencies of the Federal Government.
 This work was essentially advisory in nature.
 The Agricultural Appropriation Acts of 1912 and 1913 provided funds that could be expended on construction of roads and trails serving the National Forest, and for the first time offered a sustained source of revenue for road improvement purposes in the public domain.

-The Federal-Aid Road Act, approved July 11, 1916, is historic as it established the basis for the Federal-Aid highway program in cooperation with the States.
+The Federal-aid Road Act, approved July 11, 1916, is historic as it established the basis for the Federal-aid highway program in cooperation with the States.
 To carry out the provisions of the Act, a complete Federal highway engineering organization was needed throughout the country.
-In 1917, 10 districts were established, with each district given the responsibility for the construction of rural Post Roads in cooperation with the State highway departments, and for the survey, construction, and maintenance of National Forest roads in cooperation with the U.S. Forest Service and the State and local authorities.
+In 1917, 10 districts were established, with each district given the responsibility for the construction of rural Post Roads in cooperation with the State highway departments, and for the survey, construction, and maintenance of National Forest roads in cooperation with the Forest Service and the State and local authorities.

-In recognition of the importance of providing missing links needed for transcontinental highway travel, and in order to aid in State and community development, and to provide access for the conservation and development of natural resources, the Federal Highway Act of 1921 provided for a number of changes needed for more effective administration of the Federal-Aid cooperative highway program, and it increased substantially the funds available for forest highways.
-To facilitate the administration of the direct Federal program in the western States, in 1921 the Bureau of Public Roads established a Western Regional Office in San Francisco, California, with four districts covering the 10 western States, Dr. L. I. Hewes was given responsibility for administration of the Western Regional Office.
+In recognition of the importance of providing missing links needed for transcontinental highway travel, to aid in State and community development, and to provide access for the conservation and development of natural resources, the Federal Highway Act of 1921 provided for a number of changes needed for more effective administration of the Federal-aid cooperative highway program, and it increased substantially the funds available for forest highways.
+To facilitate the administration of the direct Federal program in the western States, in 1921 the BPR established a Western Regional Office in San Francisco, California, with four districts covering the 10 western States, Dr. L. I. Hewes was given responsibility for administration of the Western Regional Office.

-Prior to the establishment of the National Park Service in the Department of the Interior in 1916, road building in the parks was sporadic depending on the availability of funds.
+Prior to establishing the National Park Service (NPS) in the Department of the Interior in 1916, road building in the parks was sporadic depending on the availability of funds.
 During the period 1883 to 1918 the U.S. Army Corps of Engineers developed and built the basic road system in Yellowstone National Park, our first National Park.
 By the mid 1920's it became evident that road building by the States and by Federal agencies on public lands needed to be closely correlated.
-In 1924 the Congress enacted special legislation authorizing road construction in the National Parks.
-Following this legislation, a Memorandum of Agreement between the Bureau of Public Roads of the Department of Agriculture and the National Park Service of the Department of Interior was executed in 1926.
-The agreement, signed by Stephen T. Mather, Director of the National Park Service, and Thomas H. MacDonald, Chief of the Bureau of Public Roads, established the basis of interagency cooperation for the construction of roads and parkways under the jurisdiction of the National Park Service.
-The work of the Bureau of Public Roads in the location, design, and construction of roads in the National Parks such as Grand Canyon National Park, Mount Rainier, Rocky Mountain, Sequoia, Yosemite, Yellowstone, Zion, and other parks, was a natural extension of the Bureau of Public Roads as it had acquired the needed expertise through many years of experience of road building in the National Forests.
-As additional National Parks were established, including those east of the Mississippi, such as the Great Smoky Mountains National Park, the Shenandoah National Park, and the Everglades National Park, the Bureau of Public Roads played an important role working with the National Park Service under the interagency agreement in providing improved roads throughout the entire national park system.
+In 1924 Congress enacted special legislation authorizing road construction in the National Parks.
+Following this legislation, a Memorandum of Agreement between the BPR and the NPS was executed in 1926.
+The agreement, signed by Stephen T. Mather, Director of the NPS, and Thomas H. MacDonald, Chief of the BPR, established the basis of interagency cooperation for the construction of roads and parkways under the jurisdiction of the NPS.
+The work of the BPR in the location, design, and construction of roads in the National Parks such as Grand Canyon National Park, Mount Rainier, Rocky Mountain, Sequoia, Yosemite, Yellowstone, Zion, and other parks, was a natural extension of the BPR as it had acquired the needed expertise through many years of experience of road building in the National Forests.
+As additional National Parks were established, including those east of the Mississippi, such as the Great Smoky Mountains National Park, the Shenandoah National Park, and the Everglades National Park, the BPR played an important role working with the NPS under the interagency agreement in providing new or improved roads throughout the entire national park system.

-In January 1934, Commissioner Thomas H. MacDonald of the Bureau of Public Roads established a new field district office in Washington, DC to handle the location, design, and construction of park, forest, and such other highway work as may be entrusted to the Bureau.
+In January 1934, BPR Commissioner Thomas H. MacDonald established a new field district office in Washington, DC to handle the location, design, and construction of park, forest, and such other highway work as may be entrusted to the Bureau.
 Mr. H. J. Spellman was placed in charge of the new district.
 Later, the district was designated Region 15, and it included the District of Columbia and 30 states east of the Rocky Mountains.

 A notable achievement during the 1930's was the design and construction of Skyline Drive in the Shenandoah National Park.
-Landscape architects of the National Park Service and highway engineers of the Bureau of Public Roads worked together to blend the parkway into the mountain landscape in a way that optimizes scenic vistas of the panorama of the foothills of the Blue Ridge Mountains and the plains of Virginia.
-The subsequent construction of the Blue Ridge Parkway, a southern extension of Skyline Drive to the Great Smoky Mountain National Park, represented a major effort of the Bureau of Public Roads Region 15 for many years.
+Landscape architects of the NPS and highway engineers of the BPR worked together to blend the parkway into the mountain landscape in a way that optimizes scenic vistas of the panorama of the foothills of the Blue Ridge Mountains and the plains of Virginia.
+The subsequent construction of the Blue Ridge Parkway, a southern extension of Skyline Drive to the Great Smoky Mountain National Park, represented a major effort of the BPR Region 15 for many years.

 When the eastern district office was established, direct Federal highway construction work in the western States and in Alaska remained as organized in 1921, under the Western Regional Office with Dr. L. I. Hewes, Deputy Chief Engineer in charge.
 There were five districts in the Western Region with district headquarters in Portland, Oregon; San Francisco, California; Denver, Colorado; Juneau, Alaska; and Ogden, Utah.